apache/pekko/docs/src/main/paradox/stream/stream-graphs.md

  * through merging from `source` we increase the number of elements flowing in the cycle
  * by broadcasting back to the cycle we do not decrease the number of elements in the cycle

-Since Akka Streams (and Reactive Streams in general) guarantee bounded processing (see the "Buffering" section for more details) it means that only a bounded number of elements are buffered over any time span.
+Since Pekko Streams (and Reactive Streams in general) guarantee bounded processing (see the "Buffering" section for more details) it means that only a bounded number of elements are buffered over any time span.
 Since our cycle gains more and more elements, eventually all of its internal buffers become full, backpressuring `source` forever.
 To be able to process more elements from `source` elements would need to leave the cycle somehow.